streamregular/dotfiles/README.md

 # dotfiles
-These are messy and no one should be even looking here; both my Termux and Arch files are contained in this repo.
+These are messy and no one should be even looking here; mainly used for Arch.